Written by Jackpot Staff

 When it comes to Mega Millions success, not all states are created equal.
 Some have consistently produced winners, while others are still waiting for their first jackpot celebration.

-1. New York: 43 jackpot wins - New York stands tall as the undisputed champion of Mega Millions wins.
-With 43 jackpots claimed, the Empire State has established itself as a lottery powerhouse.
-Notable wins include a $256 million prize in December 2024 and a share of a $687 million jackpot in 2018.
+1. New York: 44 jackpot wins - New York stands tall as the undisputed champion of Mega Millions wins.
+With 44 jackpots claimed, the Empire State has established itself as a lottery powerhouse.
+Notable wins include a $256 million prize in December 2024, $432 million prize in September 2021, and a share of a $687 million jackpot in 2018.

-3. New Jersey: 24 jackpot wins - The Garden State has cultivated quite a collection of Mega Millions winners.
-One of its most memorable wins came in 2016 when the "Smith Family Lottery Pool" claimed a $429 million prize, highlighting how group play can lead to massive wins.
+3. New Jersey: 26 jackpot wins - The Garden State has cultivated quite a collection of Mega Millions winners.
+One of the most recent and largest wins was the $1.13 billion jackpot in March 2024, the sixth-largest Mega Millions prize ever.
+Another memorable win came in 2016 when the "Smith Family Lottery Pool" claimed a $429 million prize, highlighting how group play can lead to massive wins.

-4. Ohio: 20 jackpot wins - Ohio rounds out the top tier with 20 jackpot wins.
+4. Ohio: 21 jackpot wins - Ohio ranks a respectable fourth with 21 jackpot wins.
 The Buckeye State has consistently produced winners since the early days of the game.
+In April of last year, 2025, the state celebrated a significant win of $112 million.

 5. Michigan: 18 jackpot wins - Michigan has established itself as a lottery hotspot with 18 Mega Millions jackpots.
+It holds the seventh-largest prize, $1.05 billion, won in January 2021.
 The state has also been a pioneer in online lottery sales, which may contribute to its continued success.

 Several states have established respectable win records:

-Surprisingly, 19 states have yet to celebrate a Mega Millions jackpot winner.
+Surprisingly, some states have yet to celebrate a Mega Millions jackpot winner.
 These include:

 Many of these states joined the Mega Millions game later than others or have smaller populations, which may explain their jackpot drought.
 Some states don't participate in Mega Millions at all due to state laws prohibiting lottery games.